Financial literacy is a big deal.

 - The Financial Diet

 - Jordan Page, FunCheapOrFree

 - Rachel Cruze

 - Living On A Dime

-These free resources give you an opportunity to improve financial literacy and push money education forward.
+These free resources allow you to improve financial literacy and push money education forward.
 This is only a small sample size of the growing effort to break down the taboo of money.
-Hopefully, the road ahead for all of us can be eased through tools like those above and FAST INVEST platform.
+Hopefully, the road ahead for all of us can be eased through tools like those above and the FAST INVEST platform.